 The partners in a general partnership and the active partners in a limited partnerships have unlimited liability with respect to the obligations of the partnership toward third parties.
 Among themselves, each partner is individually and collectively responsible for these obligations.

-Kronospan furniture clusters allow companies to benefit not only by sourcing high-quality material for their needs but also by using the existing industrial infrastructure, pre-investment support and easy access to the vast markets of EU, Russia or USA.
+Kronospan furniture clusters allow companies to benefit not only by sourcing high-quality material for their needs but also by using the existing industrial infrastructure, pre-investment support and easy access to the vast markets of EU and USA.